-|A soft-roader, faux-by-four, or as a friend put it, "Four by f*uck-all"|
+|A soft-roader, faux-by-four, or as a friend put it, "Four by f-all"

 If you don't understand what the hell I'm talking about above then you probably don't have the right kind of 4x4 for the snow and ice.

 Having said all that, here's a disclaimer: winter tyres mean more grip in cold dry weather, in cool damp conditions and in the snow, and on ice.
 They are not a brain transplant or a cloak of invincibility.
-Do not drive like a tw*t.
+Do not drive like a twit.

 To recap, here's a short list of things that don't seem to work terribly well in the winter: